 In May 2016, the Company signed an operating lease for laboratory and office space that commenced in June 2016 and expired on October 31, 2017 (the "2016 Lease").
 In June 2016, the Company entered into an amendment to the 2016 Lease which amended the timing of the rent payment from one single payment to 17 equal monthly installments.
-On February 27, 2017, the Company entered into a second amendment to the 2016 Lease, which extended the expiration date of the 2016 Lease to October 31, 2018.
+In February 2017, the Company entered into a second amendment to the 2016 Lease, which extended the expiration date of the 2016 Lease to October 31, 2018.
+In May 2018, the Company entered into a third amendment to the 2016 Lease which extended the expiration date of the 2016 Lease which expanded our office and lab facilities by an additional 6,003 square feet.
+In December 2018, the Company entered into a fifth amendment to the 2016 Lease which further expanded our office and lab facilities to a total of approximately 25,000 square feet.
+Additionally, the 2016 Lease expiration date was extended by one year to February 2027.

-As of December 31, 2017, future minimum operating lease payments and future minimum payments to be received from non-cancelable subleases were as follows (in thousands):
+As of December 31, 2018, future minimum operating lease payments were as follows (in thousands):